Top Virtual Assistant Tools: Part 1 – Communication Tools

 However, there are challenges when it comes to online communication.
 It lacks the social signals like facial expression, posture, and vocal intonation that is normally present in in-person communication that clues us in on a person’s disposition.
 These issues can get complicated from a business standpoint and especially when it comes to dealing with a remote staff of virtual assistants.

 Communication is used for a variety of reasons.
 In business, it is key to the growth of an organization and reaching its goals.
 There are many ways that communication can be utilized to its full potential, so using it to give instructions is not enough.
-Apart from metrics and key performance indicators, you should also take care of the human side of the business; the employees who are the lifeblood of any organization.
+Apart from metrics and key performance indicators, you should also take care of the human side of the business; the employees who are the lifeblood of any organization in the modern workplace.

 The human experience is so complex that poor communication can lead to misunderstandings and conflicts.
 Its consequences can cause a negative emotional impact on anyone and it can cause low morale, mistrust, and frustration among employees in the (virtual) workplace.
-That is why it is more important than ever to invest in tools that improve effective communication.
+That is why it is more important than ever to invest in tools that improve employee engagement, foster company culture, and boost the team’s communication.

 Top Virtual Team Communication Tools for Business

-Email is one of the most common communication tools in the workplace and rightfully so.
-Email is an accessible, cheap, and fast way to transmit information electronically.
+Email is one of the most common business communication tools in the workplace and rightfully so.
+Email is an accessible, cheap, and fast way to transmit information electronically to the entire organization.
 It is delivered in real-time and can be accessed from any device that is connected to the internet.
 Some of the most popular email services are free with limited but great features.

 a.
 Gmail – This is Google’s email service and for the most part, it is free.
 There are plans you can avail of to get more storage, access to applications and third-party programs, and support.